salmankhaliq22/Object-Detection-Projects/face-detection-using-OpenCV-LabelMe-Albumnetation-VGG16-DNN/README.md

     ├── README.md          <- The top-level README for developers/collaborators using this project.
     │
     │
+    ├── Demo               <- Folder containing the demo videos and gif
+    |
+    |
     ├── aug_data           <- Folder containing the augmented data
     │   └── train          <- training data
     │       └── images     <- training images in .jpg format